 How she overcame it

 In order to stay relevant in a highly saturated market, companies need to find new ways to create unique and exciting content.
-Bumble used their thorough research to understand the importance of combining traditional and digital marketing to reach their audiences.
-By focusing on location-based ads in people’s neighbourhoods, hangouts, and workplaces, Bumble was able to highlight the diversity in the online dating community.
+Bumble used its thorough research to understand the importance of combining traditional and digital marketing to reach its audiences.
+By focusing on location-based ads in people’s neighborhoods, hangouts, and workplaces, Bumble was able to highlight the diversity in the online dating community.

-Moreover, their campaign relied on social media marketing and influencer marketing as part of their campaign strategy.
-The mutually beneficial relationships they created with thought-leaders and experts allowed the brand to reach larger audiences.
+Moreover, the Bumble campaign relied on social media marketing and influencer marketing as part of its campaign strategy.
+The mutually beneficial relationships the company created with thought leaders and experts allowed the brand to reach larger audiences.

-Despite the reason for launching Bumble and the conflicts that Herd has had to experience, she has managed to develop something that helps people find love, develop friendships and create a professional network in a safe space.
+Despite the reason for launching Bumble and the conflicts that Herd has had to experience, she has managed to develop something that helps people find love, and develop friendships.
+Beyond that, she’s helping people create professional networks in a safe space.
 Herd has shown that regardless of what people say and do, good crisis management and a calm mind are crucial to success.